Font Loading Functions tcod.tileset¶

 columns and rows is the shape of the tileset.
 Tiles are assumed to take up the entire space of the image.

-charmap is a sequence of codepoints to map the tilesheet to in row-major order.
-This is a list or generator of codepoints which map the tiles like this: charmap[tile_index] = codepoint.
-For common tilesets charmap should be tcod.tileset.CHARMAP_CP437.
-Generators will be sliced so itertools.count can be used which will give all tiles the same codepoint as their index, but this will not map tiles onto proper Unicode.
-If None is used then no tiles will be mapped, you will need to use Tileset.remap to assign codepoints to this Tileset.
+charmap[tile_index] = codepoint.
+For common tilesets charmap should betcod.tileset.CHARMAP_CP437.
+Generators will be sliced soitertools.countcan be used which will give all tiles the same codepoint as their index, but this will not map tiles onto proper Unicode.
+If None is used then no tiles will be mapped, you will need to useTileset.remapto assign codepoints to this Tileset.Image alpha and key colors are handled automatically.
+For example any tileset from the Dwarf Fortress tileset repository will load correctly with the following example:

-New in version 11.12.
+tcod.context.new.Added in version 11.12.

-tcod.tileset.load_truetype_font(path: str | PathLike[str], tile_width: int, tile_height: int) Tileset[source]#
+- tcod.tileset.load_truetype_font(path: str | PathLike[str], tile_width: int, tile_height: int) Tileset[source]¶

 Return a new Tileset from a .ttf or .otf file.

-This function is provisional.
+set_truetype_font, but returns aTilesetinstead.
+You can send this Tileset toset_default.This function is provisional.
 The API may change.

-tcod.tileset.procedural_block_elements(*, tileset: Tileset) None[source]#
+- tcod.tileset.procedural_block_elements(*, tileset: Tileset) Tileset[source]¶

 This will overwrite all of the codepoints listed here except for the shade glyphs.

-This function is useful for other functions such as Console.draw_semigraphics which use more types of block elements than are found in Code Page 437.
+Console.draw_semigraphicswhich use more types of block elements than are found in Code Page 437.Added in version 13.1.

 Example: